Raw Produce Quality Grading Automation

 Gloved workers sorting and handling fresh carrots on a conveyor belt in a food processing facility, ensuring quality grading at every stage.

-The Hidden Costs of Manual Quality Assessment
+The Hidden Costs of Manual Assessments for USDA Quality Grades

 Most processors know that manual grading is imperfect, but few realize what it costs.
 A good grading team might process 50,000 pounds per hour.
 With a 2% error rate, that means 1,000 pounds of misgraded product every single hour.
 Multiply that by seasonal peaks, and suddenly, you're looking at significant revenue leakage.